 The cancer or illness is an opportunity to grow and learn.
 I am proud of the journey I’ve been through and want to guide others to strive and thrive while creating the life they deserve to have.

 Let the cancer be your best teacher.

 Having a passion for healing, Catherine Schopfer, cancer survivor, life transformer, and mindset coach, speaks from experience.
 Expert in resilience and using a systemic approach, she helps people around the world to rediscover their passions and connect with their purpose to thrive fully after the challenge of cancer.

 Catherine is a certified coach from Coach Académie Paris, a certified Reiki Master (Usui Shiki Ryoho System), a certified coach from Inner Game Coaching, Go Pro Coaching, USA and has trained in Mindfulness Based Stress Reduction (MBSR) as developed by Professor Jon Kabat-Zinn.
-After more than 10 years as a certified life & business coach, Catherine trained with Chris and Janet Attwood, the NY Times Bestselling Authors of “The Passion Test - The Effortless Path to Discovering Your Life Purpose” as a Certified Passion Test Facilitator.
+After more than 10 years as a certified life & business coach, Catherine trained with Chris and Janet Attwood, the NY Times Bestselling Authors of “The Passion Test – The Effortless Path to Discovering Your Life Purpose” as a Certified Passion Test and Self-Love Facilitator.

 Catherine believes that a life challenge can also be the springboard to reinvent one’s life.
 Before finding her true calling, Catherine trained as a food science engineer and worked in the corporate world for organisations such as Henkel and Luxair Group.
 Catherine lives with her partner, Danilo, in Zug, Switzerland and has two daughters.